-4.1 STREET SCAPE AUDIT Diagnosis There is an opportunity to rationalise the location of existing street furniture with a potential to accommodate additional planting, furniture, and streetscape improvements.
+4.1 STREETSCAPE AUDIT Diagnosis There is an opportunity to rationalise the location of existing street furniture with a potential to accommodate additional planting, furniture, and streetscape improvements.
 The City understands the importance of canopy cover, street furniture, and streetscape amenities, and the role they play in encouraging people to linger longer.
-The informal street furniture throughout the Town Centre is inconsistent and there are significant gaps between benches and/or public bins.
+The informal street furniture throughout the Town Centre is inconsistent and there are significant gaps between benches and/ or public bins.
 Analysis To build on Beaufort Street's existing character, an audit should be undertaken to determine any current deficiencies in the streetscape, to identify opportunities that build on the Town Centre's unique and inviting character.
 This could include additional planting, beautification, urban design improvements, street art, and street furniture rationalization and upgrades.
 This supports Item 14 within the Brighter Beaufort Action Plan to identify areas within the Town Centre in need of improvement.
 Solution Undertake a Streetscape Audit to determine opportunities for streetscape improvements in collaboration with the City of Stirling.

-4.2 LIGHTING STRATEGY Diagnosis The Town Centre spans across the City of Vincent and City of Stirling and has a number of food & beverage businesses, supporting a vibrant and exciting night time economy, that would benefit from increased evening activation.
+4.2 LIGHTIN 1.2 LIGHTING STRATEGY Diagnosis The Town Centre spans across the City of Vincent and City of Stirling and has a number of food & beverage businesses, supporting a vibrant and exciting night time economy, that would benefit from increased evening activation.
 The lighting of the Beaufort Street sign and installation of Christmas lights in the verge trees have been small initiatives implemented to activate and support night time activity.
-There is an opportunity to explore permanent lighting options to light up elements such as the street trees and artworks as well as install festoon lighting in nodes and laneways.
-Analysis There is also an opportunity to support and partner with property owners to up light iconic heritage building facades.
+Analysis There is an opportunity to explore permanent lighting options to light up elements such as the street trees and artworks as well as install festoon lighting in nodes and laneways.
+There is also an opportunity to support and partner with property owners to up light iconic heritage building facades.
 This supports Item 21 within the Brighter Beaufort Action Plan to develop a lighting and projection strategy.
 Solution Partner with Beaufort Street Network and City of Stirling to prepare and implement a Lighting Strategy.

-The Town Centre has a number of beautiful and interesting artworks in a number of forms.
+ACTION 4.3 MARY STREET PIAZZA Diagnosis Mary Street Piazza is not well lit and lacks vibrancy after dark.
+Mary Street Piazza is the only green space in the Town Centre, which includes trees, turf, seating, and a stage.
+Analysis The Piazza previously had a single strand of festoon lights that zigzagged across the space.
+The festoons were a necessary addition to the Piazza and provided much needed lighting in the evening.
+They were removed in early 2021 due to maintenance issues and are yet to be replaced.
+There is an opportunity to replace the festoon lighting, to increase the vibrancy and feel of the Piazza after sunset.
+This supports Item 21 within the Brighter Beaufort Action Plan to bring the Town Centre to life after dark.
+Solution Implement festoon lighting improvements in Mary Street Piazza.
+ACTION 4.4 EXISTING MURALS Diagnosis The Town Centre has a number of beautiful and interesting artworks in a number of forms.
 These artworks enhance the streetscape by adding interest and activation to the area.
-The Town Centre has a number of murals that require maintenance as they have received damage over time from graffiti, bill postings, and general wear.
-Analysis For the City of Vincent funded murals, the City will do an audit of these murals and determine if the damaged murals should be repaired, replaced or removed.
+Analysis The Town Centre has a number of murals that require maintenance as they have received damage over time from graffiti, bill postings, and general wear.
+For the City of Vincent funded murals, the City will do an audit of these murals and determine if the damaged murals should be repaired, replaced or removed.
 Solution Investigate options for existing mural maintenance and renewal.